 Happens very often to Marik in Marik Plays Bloodlines.
 They are usually accompanied by the sound of Bakura bursting into laughter in the background.
 Marik rarely gets it.

 Marik: This isn't the first time I've shot in a guy's face!
-Bakura:(dies of laughter) Marik: You're awfully giggly today, Bakura...
+Bakura:(dies of laughter) Marik: Why are you in such a giggly mood, Bakura?

 One day, while presumably talking about guns (as he has made numerous references to Texans being allowed to carry concealed guns), Ghost said that "I always walk around here in Texas, with my strap on ... uhh well that didn't, that didn't really, that didn't really sound right."
 As opposed to a "strap-on" by any chance?

-Amanda Waller: Bruce's DNA was easy enough to obtain.
-He left it all over town. (beat while Terry looks horrified) Amanda Waller: Not remotely what I meant. (cut to a shot of Batman being bandaged by a paramedic)
+(flashback shows a shot of Batman being bandaged by a paramedic) Amanda Waller: Bruce's DNA was easy enough to obtain.
+He left it all over town. (end flashback, Terry raises an eyebrow) Amanda Waller: Not remotely what I meant.

 In the Kim Possible episode "Ill Suited", Ron steals Kim's battlesuit and uses it to cheat his way into the position of star quarterback of the football team out of fear that Kim would dump him for a jock (based in part on misunderstanding a conversation he overheard).
 This is revealed when Professor Dementor uses a remote device to take control of the suit, whilst Ron is still in it.
 He attempts to explain his position... poorly at first (whilst being controlled to fight Kim).

 Kim: "You cheated your way onto the football team!"